The Cricketers (Drysdale)

-The cricketers is a 1948 painting by the Australian artist Russell Drysdale.
+The Cricketers is a 1948 painting by the Australian artist Russell Drysdale.
 The painting depicts three boys set among the buildings in an empty town; two playing cricket and the other watching them.
 The National Gallery of Australia describes the painting as "one of the most original and haunting images in all Australian art."
 The Sydney Morning Herald said the work is "possibly the most famous Australian painting of the 20th century."

 History

 The painting was commissioned by Walter Hutchinson, an English publisher, for his own collection, known as the "National Collection of British Sports and Pastimes".
 Looking for a picture of an Australian cricket match, Hutchinson asked his Melbourne office to commission a well-known Australian artist for this purpose.
-Leonard Voss Smith, an art dealer who often worked for Hutchinson, spoke to Drysdale who was then painting in the town of Hill End in the Central West region of New South Wales.
+Leonard Voss Smith, the Hutchinson Australasian manager and art collecto spoke to Drysdale who was then painting in the town of Hill End in the Central West region of New South Wales.
 Drysdale accepted the commission, worth £150.

 When complete, Voss Smith sent Drysdale's work through to Hutchinson in England.
 Hutchinson was shocked, the painting was nothing like what he had expected.
 Immediately Hutchinson sent a telegram back to Melbourne, firing Smith.
 The next day Hutchinson reconsidered and rehired Voss Smith, after satisfying himself that Drysdale was a respected artist in Australia.

 The painting, valued in 2004 at A$6,000,000, is now owned by JGL Investments, a Melbourne-based investment company.
 It was last on public exhibition in 1998.